Mele0/awesome_phenotype_prediction/README.md

 <a href="https://www.genome.gov/genetics-glossary/Genome-Wide-Association-Studies" align= "center">Reference</a>
 </p>

+## Challenges in the prediction
-<p align = 'center'> Why an individual's phenotype cannot always be predicted from their genome and the environment they experience? </p>
+### <p align = 'center'> Why an individual's phenotype cannot always be predicted from their genome and the environment they experience? </p>

 <p align="center">